bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @David
  asked:
 I want to accept files using Transformable, but the list of acceptable file types is provided by the server.
 It seems like I have to provide each file type statically.
 Is there a way to specify a dynamic, runtime list of file types I can accept?
-Or is there a way to accept all file types but get the…
+Or is there a way to accept all file types but get the type that was actually provided?
-See more
 8 replies

 WWDC Bot